WireGuard: Extensibility

-WireGuard is designed to be extended by third-party programmes and scripts.
-This has been used to augment WireGuard with various features including more user-friendly management interfaces (including easier setting up of keys), logging, dynamic firewall updates, and LDAP integration.
+WireGuard is designed to be extended by third-party programs and scripts.
+This has been used to augment WireGuard with various features including more user-friendly management interfaces (including easier setting up of keys), logging, dynamic firewall updates, dynamic IP assignment, and LDAP integration.
+It is supported natively and by a number of commercial VPN services such as IPVanish and TunnelBear.

 Excluding such complex features from the minimal core codebase improves its stability and security.
 For ensuring security, WireGuard restricts the options for implementing cryptographic controls, limits the choices for key exchange processes, and maps algorithms to a small subset of modern cryptographic primitives.
 If a flaw is found in any of the primitives, a new version can be released that resolves the issue.
-Also, configuration settings that affect the security of the overall application cannot be modified by unprivileged users.